Ucombinator/jaam/README.md

 To analyze a `.jar` file, you must know the fully-qualified classpath of the main class, e.g. `com.company.project.Main`.
-Given a JAR file named `test.jar` and a Main class at `com.company.test.Main`, you would invoke the analyzer with:
+Given a JAR file named `test.jar` and a Main class at `com.company.test.Main`, you would invoke the interpreter
+with:

 ```
-./bin/jaam-analyzer.sh --classpath test.jar -c com.company.project.Main -m main
+./bin/jaam-interpreter --classpath test.jar -c com.company.project.Main -m main
 ```

 ### Visualizer